Food and Drug Administration, HHS.

 IV.
 Nomination Procedures

 Any interested person or organization may nominate one or more qualified persons to represent consumer interests on the Agency's advisory committees or panels.
 Self-nominations are also accepted.
-Nominations must include a current, complete résumé or curriculum vitae for each nominee and a signed copy of the Acknowledgement and Consent form available at the FDA Advisory Nomination Portal (see ADDRESSES section of this document), and a list of consumer or community-based organizations for which the candidate can demonstrate active participation.
+Nominations must include a current, complete résumé or curriculum vitae for each nominee and a signed copy of the Acknowledgement and Consent form available at the FDA Advisory Nomination Portal (see ADDRESSES), and a list of consumer or community-based organizations for which the candidate can demonstrate active participation.

 Nominations must also specify the advisory committee(s) or panel(s) for which the nominee is recommended.
 In addition, nominations must also acknowledge that the nominee is aware of the nomination unless self-nominated.
 FDA will ask potential candidates to provide detailed information concerning such matters as financial holdings, employment, and research grants and/or contracts to permit evaluation of possible sources of conflicts of interest.
 Members will be invited to serve for terms up to 4 years.

 FDA will review all nominations received within the specified timeframes and prepare a ballot containing the names of qualified nominees.
 Names not selected will remain on a list of eligible nominees and be reviewed periodically by FDA to determine continued interest.
 Upon selecting qualified nominees for the ballot, FDA will provide those consumer organizations that are participating in the selection process with the opportunity to vote on the listed nominees.
 Only organizations vote in the selection process.
 Persons who nominate themselves to serve as voting or nonvoting consumer representatives will not participate in the selection process.